gromacs/gromacs/docs/install-guide/index.rst

 This will download and build first the prerequisite FFT library followed by |Gromacs|.
 If you already have FFTW installed, you can remove that argument to ``cmake``.
-Overall, this build of |Gromacs| will be correct and reasonably fast on the machine upon which ``cmake`` ran.
+Overall, this build of |Gromacs|
+will be correct and reasonably fast on the machine upon which ``cmake`` ran.
+On another machine, it may not run, or may not run fast.
 If you want to get the maximum value for your hardware with
 |Gromacs|, you will have to read further.
 Sadly, the interactions of
 hardware, libraries, and compilers are only going to continue to get more complex.